 Instances of extremely confined colloidal liquid crystals are found in biological systems, such as actin filament in cells or DNA in viruses, but also in industrial applications like inklet printing and fiber spinning of giant graphene oxyde, or printing of semiconductor nanomaterials.

 Louis' research focused on the confinement of liquid crystals in the smectic phase in rectangular and circular cavities.
 To do so, he first developed a model experimental set-up where he may study isotropic, nematic and smectic phases at coexistence in a single confining chamber and down to the single particle level .
-He is presently collaborating with theoreticians (René Wittmann and Hartmut Löwen) to further characterize the behavior of smectic liquid crystals in annular confinement .
+He is presently collaborating with theoreticians (René Wittmann and Hartmut Löwen) to further characterize the behavior of smectic liquid crystals in other geometries and characterize the topological defects in the smectic phase .

 In figure 1, we show how confinement can be use to control the organization of the particles.
 On the left (sharp angles) the smectic layers are organized in a single domain.
 However, on the right (wide angles) the layers are organized into three domains.
 This transition can be characterized to compare the energy of bending deformation and line defects .